alexlobera/leanjs_OLD_NX/www/src/pages/blog/arise-react-graphql-academy-announcing-our-new-name.md

 ## Learn GraphQL with React GraphQL Academy

-Check out our latest training course dates below and visit our GraphQL Curriculum page for much more detail about what you and your team can learn from a GraphQL Bootcamp.
+Check out our latest training dates below and visit our GraphQL Curriculum page for much more detail about what you and your team can learn from a GraphQL Bootcamp.

 If you have any questions, don’t hesitate in [contacting us](#contact-us).